 In my 16 years of working on the web, I had never once visited what I think of as the heart of Internet: the actual datacenter facilities that host the websites we love so dearly.
 Sure I had seen servers before and have interacted with a couple Network Operation Centers (NOCs) in the past (via email), but I had never actually been inside a full fledged facility before.
+Take a look at Shakespeare Media video guides for you to use on your business.

 So I gave my friends at DF Colo a call and asked them to give me a tour of their seattle-area colocation facilities.
 After a tour of their Tukwila datacenter, I asked if I could bring a camera along and tour their newest location, a datacenter in downtown Seattle that opened in September 2012.